Google スプレッドシートとAirtableの連携イメージ

 If necessary, modify the title and check the account information before proceeding.

-Note that the trigger activation interval may not be selectable depending on the plan.
+Please note that the trigger activation interval may not be selectable depending on the plan.

 Spreadsheet ID and Sheet ID can be selected from the options.